jetonjashanica/omnifood/README.md

 # Omnifood Landing Page

 Description:
 This project is a responsive and visually stunning landing page for a fictional company called Omnifood.
-Built as part of the "Build Responsive Real-World Websites with HTML and CSS" course, this project showcases the application of modern HTML and CSS techniques, including Flexbox and CSS Grid, to create a professional and eye-catching website.
+Built as part of the "Build Responsive Real-World Websites with HTML and CSS" course by Jonas Schmedtmann, this project showcases the application of modern HTML and CSS techniques, including Flexbox and CSS Grid, to create a professional and eye-catching website.

 ## Table of Contents
 - [Demo](#demo)